Lori Majewski: Publishing career

-From 1991 to 1994 Majewski interned at Spin Magazine.
+From 1991 to 1994 Majewski interned at Spin magazine.
 Her first paid job as a magazine staff writer came at YM, a publication targeted at teen girls.
 In 1998, Majewski was a co-founder of Teen People, the print offshoot of the Time Inc. magazine People.
 After leaving the periodical in 2001 to become executive editor of US Weekly, she returned to Teen People in 2005 to serve as managing editor.
 Teen People ceased publication in September 2006.
 Majewski then served as executive editor at Entertainment Weekly through 2008.

 Mad World

 In 2014, Lori Majewski and Jonathan Bernstein wrote Mad World: An Oral History of New Wave Artists and Songs that Defined the 1980s, with a foreword by Nick Rhodes of Duran Duran and an afterword by Moby.
 The book collects new interviews with the recording artists of 35 famous new wave songs, focusing on the stories behind the song's origins and the aftermath of the songs' popularity.
-Majewski and Bernstein hatched the idea for Mad World while writing for Spin Magazine during the 1990s heyday of grunge, where they discovered their mutual love for new wave music.
+Majewski and Bernstein hatched the idea for Mad World while writing for Spin during the 1990s heyday of grunge, where they discovered their mutual love for new wave music.